ua-eas/docker-kfs7-aws/README.md

 The KFS Docker container is run on an EC2 instance in AWS.

 More information can be found on Confluence: https://confluence.arizona.edu/display/KAST/AWS+Environment+Basics.

+### Liquibase
+We utilize liquibase to apply and keep track of database changes.
+It is run before Tomcat starts up the KFS application.
+The current liquibase .jar was downloaded and extracted from https://www.liquibase.org/download, and then added to this project in the classes folder.
+It reflects the latest stable release.